Subscribe

 6. But if a competitor who already has Y ends up copying us on X, then we’re back to being behind.

 All of those statements are true!
-That’s why it’s hard to reach a decision.
+That’s why you’re not converging on a decision.

 Instead, separate the upside and downside of “building feature X,” and clarify the outcome of those two aspects: